rohan843/dnncase/Design Diagrams/Top Level Modules.md

 25. Users should be allowed to create a `SavedModel` object from within the app as well, so that they can just import it in their code, rather than use the python code files generated.
 26. When users get their graphs validated, errors/warnings if any should be highlighted in the graph itself.
 27. Users should be able to work on neural network projects.
 This means that multiple projects, each as a folder should be allowed to be opened in the system, BUT one at a time.
 This is similar to the `Open Folder...` functionality in VS Code.
 28. Users should be provided with keyboard shortcuts, and as a future enhancement, these should be modifiable by the user, on a _per-action_ basis.
+Clearly, this means **every user-facing action that can be mimicked by the push of a button should also be allowed to have a registered keybinding**.
 29. Users should be allowed to import a model from its python code or its saved format.
 This will **only** be allowed if the input (code or saved format) _can be converted to a `tf.keras.Model` object_.
 The loaded models will be automatically formatted according to the formatting rules.
 30. In case the model is loaded from a saved instance, its layer-level weights should be preserved, unless the user wants them purged (If the user does want the weights to be deleted, only the architecture should be retained).
 In case the weights are to be preserved, user should be allowed to decide the same for each layer (i.e., layer level granularity, not graph level).
 The weights should be preserved by default.
 31. Users should be allowed to reorganize the layers of a loaded neural network's graph, and pre-trained weights if any must be preserved across this reorganization.